os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/bank.md

 ## Pthread mutex locks

-This is how you can declare and initialize a [Pthread mutex lock][pthread-mutex].
+This is an example of how you can declare and initialize a [Pthread mutex lock][pthread-mutex].

 ``` C